Changi-Im/changi-im.github.io/_projects/Smart_Pet_Robot.md

 sudo ./LCD35-show
 ```

-{% endraw %}

 To put some facial expression video in the LCD, we downloaded animation from youtube (<a href="https://www.youtube.com/watch?v=S79FH99aQWk">Robot Eye Expressions</a>).
 The robot expression video was cut with blinking, smiling, and heart eyes.
 Under the normal state, it shows the blinking video, when the robot detects smile of user, it provides the smiling and heart eyes videos.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">